ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ```

 -	The AWS S3 access key and secret key should be captured as a Kubernetes secret, whose name appears in the vpg.yaml file.
 In the example above, this is *mysecret*.
 -	The secret must have a yaml file that contains a data item for the AccessKey and a data item for the SecretKey.
 The secret yaml file can be created in any site to which Zerto Kubernetes Manager has access.

-The following yaml is an example for *s3bucketsecret*.
+	**Example Secret Yaml File for AWS S3**
 	```
 	apiVersion: v1
 	kind: Secret
 	metadata:
-	  name: s3bucketsecret
+	  name: <Secret Name>
-	  namespace: zerto
+	  namespace: <Secret Namespace>
 	type: Opaque
 	data:
 	  AccessKey: <access key>